-You can see the data value for an individual country by moving the mouse over it.
+You can see the data value for an individual geographic unit (e .g. country, state, county) by moving the mouse over it.

-You can zoom in by clicking on a country and zoom out by clicking on the same country or any point on the map outside of countries.
+You can zoom in by clicking on a unit and zoom out by clicking on the same unit or any point on the map outside of units.

 If there is a menu item named

-Choose Dataset you can choose different data series to display on the map from that drop down.
+Choose Dataset on the left in the top menu, you can choose different data series to display on the map from that drop down.